Club History by Decades (1930s — 2000s)

 1940s – Chico’s population 9,287

 In its second decade, the club’s activities centered on support of local war efforts.
 Soroptimist service expanded to include aid for our troops, and we continued our support of women and children in need.
-Soroptimists programs focused on first aid, rationing, health issues and preservation of garden produce.
-The club also raised $400 to purchase a mural, painted by Albert Lichty, of a P-38 landing at Chico Army Airport and donated it to the City of Chico.
+Soroptimist programs focused on first aid, rationing, health issues and preservation of garden produce.
+The club also raised $400 to purchase a mural, painted by Albert Lichty, of a P-38 landing at Chico Army Air Base and donated it to the City of Chico.
 (It is currently housed at the Chico Airport.)
-Chartered Willows and Paradise Soroptimist Club.
+Chartered Willows and Paradise Soroptimist Clubs.

 1950s – Chico’s population 12,27